Rosanna Wong: After-Housing Authority

 After resigning from the Housing Authority, Wong started to fade out from Hong Kong politics and retired from the Executive Council in 2002.
 Besides, she succeeded Antony Leung as Chairperson of the Education Commission from 2001 to 2007.
 In January 2001, Wong was employed as a non-executive director to the Cheung Kong Holdings by Li Ka-shing and her employment aroused public concern.
 Some public opinions feared she had only stepped down from the Housing Authority for only seven months and it was inappropriate for her to be employed to a real property corporation.
 A few legislators also worried that Wong would no longer represent the interest of social workers by having a closer relationship with the business sector.
 Yet, she responded that she would only receive 5,000 HKD annually as director's emoluments from the directorship and she promised to bring the voice of the social work sector into the corporation.

 Since 2003, Wong has been appointed as a Hong Kong member of the CPPCC National Committee of the People's Republic of China.
-There was little controversy within the pro-Beijing camp of Hong Kong over the appointment since it was the first time for Wong to be admitted to a mainland Chinese official organisation.
-Some criticised she had had pro-British background while some said she had a close friendship with former Chief Secretary, Anson Chan.
-Yet, all these criticism died out soon.
+There was some controversy within the pro-Beijing camp of Hong Kong over the appointment since it was the first time for Wong to be admitted to a mainland Chinese official organisation.
+Some criticised the fact that she had a pro-British background, while some said she had a close friendship with the former Chief Secretary, Anson Chan.
+However, all these criticism died out soon.